Meadowview Research Farms

 Meadowview, Virginia is home to The American Chestnut Foundation’s Research Farms.
 This property and its facilities are used to preserve, study, and breed American chestnut trees for resistance to the blight fungus.
 Meadowview includes tens of thousands of trees at various stages of the breeding process, planted on more than 150 acres.

 Meadowview farm staff explain the benefits of a future, year-round, modern greenhouse and how it will advance our mission.
-To support the acquisition of this facility, click here.

 The History of Meadowview Research Farms